sagecodes/intro-machine-learning/README.md

 But when you're first starting out It's important to think about your desired outcome(output of the model).

 Is it a number?
 Its a Regression problem.
 Is it a class?
-Its a classfication problem.
+Its a classification problem.
-Are you seperating data into groups?
+Are you separating data into groups?
 It’s a clustering problem

 https://scikit-learn.org/stable/tutorial/machine_learning_map/